MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 In this tutorial, you learn how to:

 > [!div class="checklist"]
-> * Use Azure optimized best practices to achieve high availability and disaster recovery
+> * Use Azure optimized best practices to achieve high availability and disaster recovery.
 > * Set up a Microsoft Azure SQL Database failover group in paired regions.
 > * Set up paired WLS clusters on Azure VMs.
-> * Set up an Azure Traffic Manager
+> * Set up an Azure Traffic Manager.
 > * Configure WLS clusters for high availability and disaster recovery.
 > * Test failover from primary to secondary.